sammyhaq/gaitmate/README.md

 to the left of your cursor (it should say something along the lines of 'pi@abba', followed by your current working directory).

+It's worth noting that as soon as you SSH into abba, you'll find that a script is automatically running -- this is the main code of the GaitMate.
+To exit, simply press 'control + c'. **This is required if you are intending to change the contents of the code.**

-You might be asking: "Why did you name the Raspberry Pi 'Abba', Sammy?
+Now, you might be asking: "Why did you name the Raspberry Pi 'abba', Sammy?
 Why did you give the Raspberry Pi a name in the first place?".

 To which I just stare blankly back at you, shrug, and take a bite of a bartlett pear I inexplicably procured from seemingly nowhere. *Mm. __Delicious.__*

 ### Updating from git
-If you're reading this off ABBA (The Raspberry Pi), updating the code is probably a good idea because I might be updating a couple things from home now and then.
+If you're reading this off the Raspberry Pi, updating the code is probably a good idea because I might be updating a couple things from home now and then.
 To update the code simply type:
 ```